FrostbittenKing/arch_system_setup/README.md

    In the future I I'd like to improve the answer file for more choices.
 But I'm not sure, maybe that's overengineered.

 ## installation:
-after the manual preliminary setup steps including mounting the corresponding partitions to /mnt, and the firest execution of package-install.sh, execute ./package-install.sh a second time to start the setup process. finally, inside the sysroot (/mnt), /installer/arch_system_setup-master/setup-system/install.sh is executed, which configures the system after entering the chroot
+after the manual preliminary setup steps including mounting the corresponding partitions to /mnt, and the first execution of package-install.sh, execute ./package-install.sh a second time to start the setup process. finally, inside the sysroot (/mnt), /installer/arch_system_setup-master/setup-system/install.sh is executed, which configures the system after entering the chroot